 What to do if you stop feeling physically attracted

-If you’re in a relationship and sexual longing has diminished, Health.com advises to question whether you’ve completely lost desire for everyone or just for your partner.
+If you’re in a relationship and sexual longing has diminished, Health.com advises to consider if you’ve lost desire just for your partner, or for people in general.
 If you’ve lost all sexual interest, you may want to speak to a doctor or sex therapist.
 While if it’s the latter, the website recommends communicating and explaining to your partner how better to turn you on.

 At the start of my last relationship, I didn’t initially find my ex handsome.
 During our third date, I was in the middle of conversation when something clicked – everything about him became striking.
 It was as though I was talking to someone new, despite him not changing himself from our first two dates.